adamsilver/fdpb/03-Book-A-Flight.md

 Autocomplete controls work by suggesting, in this case, destinations, as the user starts typing.
 As suggestions appear, the user selects one to *complete* automatically, hence the name.
 This saves users from having to scroll a long list and is forgiving if they make small typos.

-HTML5 introduced the `datalist` element which when combined with a text box gives us the behaviour we want.
+HTML5 introduced the `datalist` element which when combined with a text box gives the desired behaviour.
 Unfortunately, it's not ready for prime time due to its many bugs[^3].
 It may be a reasonable option for you, if you're building something only to be consumed in a specific browser that you can control.
 But otherwise, you'll need to create a custom component.

 Now we're about to enter new territory here.
 Designing custom components is a lot harder than using a native form control.
 To help guide us, accessibility expert, Steve Faulkner has what he calls a ‘punch list’[^4].
 Essentially it's a list of rules which state that a custom component should: